-✓ Not applicable; this permit does not contain numeric benchmarks.
+✓ Not applicable; this facility has stormwater-only outfalls and does not contain numeric benchmarks.

-BEST MANAGEMENT PRACTICES (BMPS):
+BEST MANAGEMENT PRACTICES:

 Minimum site-wide BMPs are established in this permit to ensure all permittees are managing their sites equally to protect waters of the state from certain activities which could cause negative effects in receiving water bodies.
-While not all sites require a SWPPP because the SIC codes are specifically exempted in 40 CFR 122.26(b)(14), these BMPs are not specifically included for stormwater purposes.
-These practices are minimum requirements for all industrial sites to protect waters of the state.
 If the minimum BMPs are not followed, the facility may violate general criteria [10 CSR 20-7.031(4)].
 Statutes are applicable to all permitted facilities in the state; therefore, pollutants cannot be released unless in accordance with RSMo 644.011 and 644.016 (17).